svenssonaxel/rondb-docker/README.md

 # RonDB with Docker

 This repository creates the possibility of:

-- building cross-platform RonDB images
-- running local (non-production) RonDB clusters with docker-compose
+- running local RonDB clusters with docker-compose
 - benchmarking RonDB with Sysbench and DBT2 on localhost
+- demoing the usage of managed RonDB
-- developing RonDB & RonDB's REST API server
+- building multi-platform RonDB images
 - developing applications towards RonDB
-- demo the usage of managed RonDB (upcoming)

 To learn more about RonDB, have a look at [rondb.com](https://rondb.com).